 Construction workers who are injured may be able to pursue a third-party liability claim in addition to the Workers’ Compensation benefits they may receive.
 While some hazards are unavoidable, employers & general contractors have a responsibility to minimize any potential risks and provide adequate warning about hazards on the job.
 Construction companies must create a culture that makes safety a priority, which includes thoroughly training employees and providing necessary safety equipment.
 When they fail to take these steps to protect workers, they can often be held liable for injuries that occur on the job.

 The circumstances of the construction accident will determine who can be held responsible.
-An experienced construction accident lawyer can help sort through the details of the accident and prepare a successful legal strategy.
+An experienced construction accident lawyer, like the construction accident lawyers New Jersey has come to rely on, can help sort through the details of the accident and prepare a successful legal strategy.